Getting started in Māori for Staff: Administrators Guide

 Allocating regular time slots for staff to have time to do their own personal learning will help with successful engagement with, and completion of, this course.

-Click here for an information guide on how to set a task.
+Click here for a guide on assigning a task.

-You can also use our system to create quick tests on any content in our system.
-Using the quick test function would enable to you set pre- and post- tests for your staff based on a particular unit.
+You can also use our system to create quiz on any content in our system.
+Using the quiz function would enable to you set pre- and post- tests for your staff based on a particular unit.
 This might help staff to see the progress they have made and it might be a motivating factor.

-Click here for an information guide on how to set a quick test.
+Click here for a guide on how to set a Quiz.